Events Policy (Draft WIP)

 - Successfully marketing the Global AppSec in the local area (to be tracked by discount code)

-For each Corporate Sponsorships sold and collection that select a Regional Event, that event’s profit and loss statement shall be credited per the following schedule:
+For each Corporate Sponsorships sold and collected that select a Regional Event, that event’s profit and loss statement shall be credited per the following schedule:

 - $7,000 if the event is AppSec California